Ultimate Forza Horizon 5 Drift Tune Guide

 Drivetrain

-With your base car now pushing upwards of 400 horsepower with the Race-grade upgrades you have installed, you’re going to need to make sure its Drivetrain components can keep up and put power to the ground effectively.
-Otherwise, all those power gains would simply go to waste.
+With the Race-grade upgrades you have installed, your base car will push upwards of 400 horsepower.
+You must ensure its Drivetrain components can keep up and effectively put power to the ground.
+Otherwise, all those power gains will go to waste.

 • Clutch: Race Clutch